(208) 806-1218

 Region: Central Idaho Wilderness

 The Middle Fork of the Salmon River flows 109 miles from the north end of the Sawtooth Mountains (near Stanley Idaho) to its confluence with the Main Salmon River (near Salmon Idaho).
 The Middle Fork cuts through the 2.3 million acre Frank Church River of No Return Wilderness area, and is one of the most pristine wild and scenic rivers in the country.
-The river flows through the Impassable Canyon which is the third deepest canyon in the country.
-Since it’s in the middle of an enormous wilderness area, it’s important to consider access to the river.
+The river flows through the Impassable Canyon, the third deepest canyon in the United States.
+Becuase of its remote location, it’s important to consider access to the river.
 The best way to experience Middle Fork Salmon River fishing is to float from Boundary Cr (or Indian Cr later in the season) either on a private trip with experienced boaters or on a guided Idaho fly fishing trip.
 The other ways to access the Middle Fork are to hire a backcountry air service to fly you into one of the few airstrips along the river, or to take the trails on foot or horseback (20 miles minimum to get to the river) from the trailheads surrounding the edge of the wilderness boundary.

 About the River

 The Middle Fork has been a catch & release, single barbless hook, wild fishery since 1973.
-The Middle Fork has one of the highest density population of wild cutthroat trout population over a 100+ mile section of river of anywhere in the world.
-The Middle Fork is famous for dry fly fishing.
+The Middle Fork is famous for dry fly fishing along it’s 100+ miles of wild river.
 There are 3 major tributaries (Big Creek, Camas Creek and Loon Creek) that are also productive cutthroat and rainbow fisheries.
 There are wild Chinook and Steelhead that travel over 900 miles to and from the ocean to spawn on the Middle Fork.
+The Middle Fork is home to one of the healthiest populations of native westslope cutthroat trout in America.
+Their trinomial name, Oncorhynchus clarkii lewisi, comes from the famous western explorers who passed along the Salmon River in 1805 in seach of a safe westward passage through the Northern Rockies.
+The trout of the Middle Fork of the Salmon are very surface oriented, producing some of the best dry-fly fishing in the world.
+A comprehensive guide to which flies attract these incredible fish can be found here.

 Fishing Regulations for the Middle Fork of the Salmon River.